Adele Brandeis: Work

-Brandeis wrote for the Louisville Courier-Journal starting in 1945.
+Brandeis lectured on art at the University of Louisville in the 1930s, for the Art Association in Louisville, and became a member of the first Arts Center Association Board in Louisville in 1942.
+She wrote for the Louisville Courier-Journal starting in 1945.
 Among other jobs, she did research for the editorial page.
-She was the first woman to be nominated to the board of trustees of the University of Louisville and served various Kentucky art organizations.
+She was the first woman to be nominated to the board of trustees of the University of Louisville in 1949 and served various Kentucky art organizations.

+Life

 Brandeis was the daughter of Alfred Brandeis, who was the brother of United States Supreme Court Justice Louis D. Brandeis, and Jennie Taussig.
+She died at Mount Holly Nursing Home on June 1, 1975, at 89 years old.